Bile acid: Functions

-Lipids digestion
+Lipid digestion

 As molecules with hydrophobic and hydrophilic regions, conjugated bile salts sit at the lipid/water interface and, above the right concentration, form micelles.
 The added solubility of conjugated bile salts aids in their function by preventing passive re-absorption in the small intestine.
 As a result, the concentration of bile acids/salts in the small intestine is high enough to form micelles and solubilize lipids.
 "Critical micellar concentration" refers to both an intrinsic property of the bile acid itself and amount of bile acid necessary to function in the spontaneous and dynamic formation of micelles.
 Bile acid-containing micelles aid lipases to digest lipids and bring them near the intestinal brush border membrane, which results in fat absorption.

 Synthesis of bile acids is a major route of cholesterol metabolism in most species other than humans.
 The body produces about 800 mg of cholesterol per day and about half of that is used for bile acid synthesis producing 400–600 mg daily.
 Human adults secrete between 12 and 18 g of bile acids into the intestine each day, mostly after meals.
 The bile acid pool size is between 4–6 g, which means that bile acids are recycled several times each day.
 About 95% of bile acids are reabsorbed by active transport in the ileum and recycled back to the liver for further secretion into the biliary system and gallbladder.
-This enterohepatic circulation of bile acids allows a low rate of synthesis, only about 0.3g/day, but with large amounts being secreted into the intestine.
+This enterohepatic circulation of bile acids allows a low rate of synthesis, only about 0.3 g/day, but with large amounts being secreted into the intestine.

 Bile acids have other functions, including eliminating cholesterol from the body, driving the flow of bile to eliminate certain catabolites (including bilirubin), emulsifying fat-soluble vitamins to enable their absorption, and aiding in motility and the reduction of the bacteria flora found in the small intestine and biliary tract.